 To get a more naturalistic performance out of Astin in the scene in which he tells his fellow Goonies about the legend of One-Eyed Willy, Donner had the child actor improvise in an offbeat way.
 Donner simply told Astin the story moments before they shot and had the actor tell it back to him as best as he could with cameras rolling.

-John Matuszak, who plays Sloth, was the first overall pick in the 1973 NFL draft and won two Super Bowls with the Oakland Raiders before turning to acting.
-As a nod to Matuszak's former team, Sloth can be seen wearing a Raiders t-shirt early in the movie.
+John Matuszak, who played Sloth, was the first overall pick in the 1973 NFL draft and won two Super Bowls with the Oakland Raiders before turning to acting.
+As a nod to Matuszak's former team, Sloth can be seen wearing a Raiders T-shirt early in the movie.

 Makeup artists needed five hours every morning to transform the football star into Sloth.

-The pirate movie he watches while chained in the basement is the 1935 Errol Flynn adventure Captain Blood.
+The pirate movie Sloth watches while chained in the basement is the 1935 Errol Flynn adventure Captain Blood.

 The song that Jake Fratelli first sings to Sloth and then to Chunk before he’s captured is from Giacomo Puccini’s “Madame Butterfly.”